Small Drops, Big Ripples

 3. Try ditching the fast fashion

 Charity shops have come a long way.
-Buying second-hand or sustainably made clothes and wash your clothes less frequently can really make them last longer.
+Buying second-hand or sustainably made clothes and washing your clothes less frequently can really make them last longer.
+Liquid or pellet detergent over washing tablets which contain microplastics.
 Buying less (and better) is powerful climate action.

 4. Fly Less, Stay Local More